-Mercury is an element found in some rock and soil.
+Mercury is an element found in some rocks and soil.
 Human activities, such as burning coal and the historical use of mercury to mine gold, also add mercury to the environment.
-If mercury enters waterways, it can be converted to a more toxic form known as methylmercury, which can pass into and build up in fish.
-High levels of methylmercury can harm the brain, especially in fetuses and children.
+If mercury enters waterways, it can be converted to a more toxic form known as methylmercury - which can pass into and build up in fish.
+High levels of methylmercury can harm the brain, especially in fetuses and children, whose brains are still developing.

-2 Means are an arithmetic average of individual values and/or composites weighted by number of fish.
+3 Means are an arithmetic average of individual values and/or composites weighted by number of fish.
 A weighted average of composites is calculated by multiplying the chemical concentration in each composite by the number of fish in that composite for each species.
 Products are then summed and divided by the total number of fish in all composites for that species.

-PCBs are industrial chemicals previously used in electrical transformers, plastics, and lubricating oils, often as flame retardants or electrical insulators.
-Their use was banned in the 1970s, but they persist in the environment because they do not break down easily and can accumulate in fish.
+PCBs are industrial chemicals previously used in electrical transformers, plastics, and lubricating oils, and were often used as flame retardants or electrical insulators.
+Their use was banned in the 1970s, but they can accumulate in fish because they do not break down easily and they persist in the environment.
 Depending on the exposure level, PCBs may cause cancer or other health effects, including neurotoxicity, in humans.